Hermitage Museum: Television

 Russia-K, a Russian national television channel, has been presenting the various art collections of the Hermitage to the general public for years.
 There are a series of programs that have aired entitled My Hermitage that have been particularly successful.
-All of these programs are organized by the Director of the Hermitage, Professor Mikhail Piotrovsky, and are quite similar to the broadcasts created by Academician Boris Piotrovsky, who is Mikhail's father.
+All of these programs are organised by the Director of the Hermitage, Professor Mikhail Piotrovsky, and are quite similar to the broadcasts created by Academician Boris Piotrovsky, who is Mikhail's father.
 These programs were first broadcast through the Soviet Union's 'First' channel, airing at the height of the museum's boom.
 During this time, this channel recorded more than three million visitors every year, mostly from the Soviet Union.
 Another program created by the Hermitage was called The Treasures of St. Petersburg, and was broadcast on the St. Petersburg regional television.
 This program gave insight into what exhibitions were being displayed at the Hermitage.

-Treasures of St Petersburg & The Hermitage, (2003) a three-part documentary series for Channel 5 in the UK, directed by Graham Addicott and produced by Pille Runk.
+Treasures of St Petersburg & The Hermitage (2003), a three-part documentary series for Channel 5 in the UK, directed by Graham Addicott and produced by Pille Runk.

 Hermitage Revealed (2014) is a BBC documentary from Margy Kinmonth.
 The film tells the story of its journey from imperial palace to state museum, investigating remarkable tales of dedication, devotion, ownership and ultimate sacrifice, showing how the collection came about, how it survived tumultuous revolutionary times and what makes the Hermitage unique today.